papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 If an asset on Asset Hub does not have an existing liquidity pool, the first step is to create one.

-The asset conversion pallet provides the `createPool` extrinsic to create a new liquidity pool.
-It is used to create an empty liquidity pool along with a new `LP token` asset.
+The asset conversion pallet provides the `createPool` extrinsic to create a new liquidity pool, creating an empty liquidity pool and a new `LP token` asset.

 !!! note
     A testing token with the asset ID `1112` and the name `PPM` was created for this example.